wcota/dynSIS-networkx/README.md

 ## Synopsis

 This code is a implementation of the SIS-II algorithm, as detailed in our paper (to be cited).
-It receives as input a network file, containing a list of edges and read, via terminal, the dynamical parameters.
+It receives as input a NetworkX graph object and the dynamical parameters.

 For performance, see https://github.com/wcota/dynSIS (Fortran implementation)